clux/shipcat/README.md

 ```

 ## Usage
-In general, add keys to your `shipcat.yml` file in the [manifests repo](https://github.com/Babylonpartners/manifests) and make sure `shipcat validate` passes.
+In general, define your `shipcat.yml` file in the [manifests repo](https://github.com/Babylonpartners/manifests) and make sure `shipcat validate` passes.

 If you have `vault` credentials you can generate the complete kube file.